mafteiervin1/lmssc/README.md

 # lmssc

+build the project: mvn clean install

+change link to be crawled: change value for WIKI_LINK from Constants

 Computational lexicology, morphology and syntax Laboratory #2 – Smart Tokenizer
 Given a character sequence and a defined document unit, tokenization is the task of chopping